souldanger/jekyll-pwa-workbox/README.md

 ---

-This plugin supports **Workbox version 5.1.3** *.
+This plugin supports **Workbox version 5.1.4** *.

 _* in case you have been using a previous Workbox version (i.e. 3 or older), please see migration instructions [here](https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3)._

-There are various tools available on the [Workbox tools](https://developers.google.com/web/tools/workbox/) page, that let you easily generate a service worker with Webpack or Gulp as your build tool.
+There are various tools available on the [Workbox][workbox] tools page, that let you easily generate a service worker with Webpack or Gulp as your build tool.

 We do not use `npm` and therefore integrate this function in the Jekyll build process to precache and make posts/pages available offline, even if they have never been visited before.